 - Art appreciation with the Denver Art Museum

-Memory Cafe takes place on Zoom on the first Tuesday of every month.
-It takes place in person at the Schlessman Family Branch on the second and third Tuesdays of every month.
+The Memory Cafe takes place on the second, third, and fourth Tuesday of every month at 1:30 at the Virginia Village Branch Library.
 Click here for upcoming sessions.

 If you or someone you love is experiencing memory loss, then you know first hand that people living with Alzheimer’s, dementia, and other memory impairments often experience depression, anxiety, and social isolation.
 They retreat from the activities that used to bring them joy.
 They feel embarrassed by their memory loss and frightened.
 Boredom is a constant challenge.
 All of these things make their memory loss worse and negatively impact the quality of their lives.
-Attending a Memory Cafe can be a wonderful antidote to these challenges.
+Attending a Memory Cafe or Memories in the Making program can be a wonderful antidote to these challenges.

-Indeed, people love the Memory Cafes!
+Indeed, people love the Memory Cafe!
 Here are some quotes from attendees:

 - “Socialization is so important...many of us lose our connections with friends and coworkers.”